 I. Student Information:

-1. Student’s Name:
+1. Student’s Name (REQUIRED):

-2. Student’s Address:
+2. Student’s Address (REQUIRED):

-3. Student’s School District: 4.
-School Student Attends:
+3. Student’s School District*: 4.
+School Student Attends (REQUIRED):

+5. In the case of a homeless child or youth (within the meaning of Section 725(2) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+11434(a)(2)), available contact information for the child, and the name of the school the child is attending (REQUIRED):

 II.
-Primary language of Home:*
+Primary language of Home*:

-*If this section is not completed, the primary language of the home will be presumed to be English
+(If this section is not completed, the primary language of the home will be presumed to be English.
+If you require an interpreter for any BSEA proceedings, please so indicate here and one will be provided to you at no cost.)

 III.
-Person Requesting Hearing:
+Person Requesting Hearing*:

 1. Name of Person Requesting Hearing: